-Tech giant Apple has informed developers that it will soon begin to enforce a new App Store rule that requires titles with account creation tools to also offer in-app deletion options.
+Tech giant Apple has informed developers that it will soon begin to enforce a new App Store rule that requires titles with account creation tools also to offer in-app deletion options.

 Detailed in an update to Apple’s developer website, App Store Guideline 5.1.1 mandates that apps with account creation capabilities must also provide users an option to delete the said account within the app, reports AppleInsider.